 I turn thirty this year — on the second of Markheshvan according to my calendar, and in the month of Occult according to the Ladsky.
 But like, between me and thee?
 I don’t know if I dare assume I’ll live to see it.

 Feh, enough about that!
-Do let me tell thee where I am — broadly, pedantically and specifically — and about how my evening’s going.
+Do let me tell thee where I am — broadly, pedantically and specifically — and about how mine evening’s going.

 Broadly speaking, I’m in Svet-Dmitrin, the notional capitol of Imperial Vsemlada, but like, to be pedantic about it, I’m in the Talons — there’s something of a difference between our ghetto on the Vyuta Plenum, and the city proper.
 It’s colder out there, upon Osedka, where the golden steeples of rıbak churches loom high over the roofs of the town-houses, far away from the shuls and the minarets and the music-halls, far away from the factories and the docks, far away from where consequences make landfall—

 —half a decade ago, consequences came to Osedka.
-Half a decade ago, in the month of Febrile, the Red Guard stormed the Winter Palace and arrested Tsar Nikolay and all his courtiers and all his lackeys and all his Inquisitors — or at least, all the ones they caught that night.
+Half a decade ago, in the month of Febrile, the Red Guard stormed the Winter Palace and arrested Tzar Nikolay and all his courtiers and all his lackeys and all his Inquisitors — or at least, all the ones what chose to surrender and live.

-Borukh Dayan HaEmes, and yasher koakh to the Red Guard.
+Borukh Dayan HaEmes, and yasher koyakh to the Red Guard.

-Half a decade ago, in the summer month of Jubilant, Tsar Nikolay II Romanov, may his name be forgotten, was tried and executed.
+Half a decade ago, in the summer month of Jubilant, Tzar Nikolay II Romanov, may his name be forgotten, was tried and executed.

-Half a decade ago, in the month of Desecration, on orders of Gosudarınya Anastasiya Nikolayevna acting on behalf of Tsar Aleksei II Romanov, the White Guard marched up the frozen River Demeter into Svet-Dmitrin and shut down as many co-ops and workers’ councils as they could get to and cut a swath through occupied Osedka and half of Vyuta — and stopped at the gates of the Talons Ghetto, held back by the walls.
+Half a decade ago, in the month of Desecration, on orders of Gosudarınya Anastasiya Nikolayevna, acting as regent on behalf of Tzar Aleksey II Romanov, the White Guard marched up the frozen River Demeter into Svet-Dmitrin and shut down as many co-ops and workers’ councils as they could get to and cut a swath through occupied Osedka and half of Vyuta — and stopped at the gates of the Talons Ghetto, held back by the walls.

 May HaShem avenge the blood of all our martyrs, and may the memory of the White Guard be blotted out—